 Conventional antibiotics are designed to kill aggressive, high-growth bacteria that try to overwhelm the host with infection.
 Stealth microbes grow very slowly and occur only in low concentrations in the body.
 To actually kill stealth microbes, potent antibiotics must be given for a very long time (months).

 Long-term antibiotic therapy is not recommended, however, since normal friendly bacteria in the gut and skin would be the first to fall.
 Potential pathogens in the mix become antibiotic resistant and flourish.
 This shift in the balance of the microbiome towards pathogens disrupts immune function even further.
 The patient often ends up being worse instead of better.
 Rarely are the targeted stealth microbes eliminated.

-*A recent article published in the journal, Infectious Diseases, illustrates how persistent stealth microbes can be.
+*An article published in the journal, Infectious Diseases, illustrates how persistent stealth microbes can be.
 The individuals in the study had Lyme-like symptoms, but tested negative for Lyme.
 Despite negative testing, all people in the study received antibiotic treatment for up to 9 months to try to eradicate stealth microbes.
 Interestingly, with special culturing techniques, the researchers were still able to grow live borrelia bacteria out of their blood of some individuals—despite the prolonged treatment with antibiotics.

 A Natural Approach to Fibromyalgia

 Instead of treating the illness directly, the way around fibromyalgia is by strengthening the natural healing capacity of the body.
 The body has a remarkable propensity for self healing.
 Illness only occurs when that healing potential is inhibited.